Draxxx-xoxo/Draxxx-xoxo/README.md

 <div align="center">
    <h1>Hello there!</h1>
 </div>
 My name is Jovan and I am 16 years old!
-I have always been interested in technology and how they intergrate together.
+I have always been interested in technology and how they integrate together.
 I have been coding since 2020 and have done some amazing projects in the process.
-I mostly write in Javascript and have worked with other langauges such as HTML, CSS and PHP.
+I mostly write in Javascript and have worked with other languages such as HTML, CSS and PHP.

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">